 Come Paddle with Us

 We welcome people to join us during any part of our trip!
-On the website, you can find updates on where we will be and where we are heading!
+On the website, you can find our route and updates on where we will be and where we are heading!
 So come and join us on this epic journey for the love of the outdoors and to help promote an awesome cause.

 Be Part of the Change

 There are many ways you can make a difference and help our worthy cause!
 You can join us on our paddle, donate directly to Loving Spoonful on our website or simply volunteering in your own community to help the quality of life of our fellow Canadians.